 Managing a budget is a critical skill for any businesses that involves monitoring, controlling, recording expenses, minimising costs, and identifying situations for corrective actions.

-What is the best way to use an unexpected lump sum?
-Windfalls are hard to come by, and one you've got your hands on one, you should plan carefully how to use it.
+What is the best way to use an unexpected sum of money?
+Windfalls are hard to come by, and once you've got your hands on a lump sum, you should plan carefully how to use it, taking care of the most important expenses first.

 Learn the truth about your spending habits so that you can stop kidding yourself and start doing better financially.